Tha Supreme

-Davide Mattei (born 17 March 2001), known by his stage name tha Supreme or Thasup, is an Italian rapper, singer and producer from Fiumicino.
+Davide Mattei (born 17 March 2001), known by his stage name thasup, previously tha Supreme, alternatively known as Yungest Moonstar, is an Italian rapper, singer, songwriter, and record producer from Fiumicino.

 Career

 His first mainstream success was thanks to the single "Perdonami" by the Italian rapper Salmo, which he produced.
 Following the success of "Perdonami", Tha Supreme continued releasing songs of his own and producing for other artists such as Marracash, Gemitaiz and Madman, Izi as well as his sister, Mara Sattei.
-His debut album 23 6451 (stylized for LE BASI, italian for "The basics") was released on 15 November 2019, collecting over 13 million streams in 24 hours.
+His debut album 23 6451 (stylized for LE BASI, Italian for "The basics") was released on 15 November 2019, collecting over 13 million streams in 24 hours.

 He also featured on two Italian number-one singles: "Yoshi" with Machete and "Supreme – L'ego" by Marracash and Sfera Ebbasta.

 On 30 September 2022, tha Supreme released its second studio album c@ra++ere s?ec!@le ("Carattere speciale"), which was preceded by the singles m%n ("Moon"), released on 22 October 2021, s!r! ("Siri"), released on 15 July 2022, and okk@pp@ ("Okkappa"), released on 23 September 2022.
 The album consists of 20 tracks and 11 features (with Coez, Mara Sattei, Tiziano Ferro, Shiva, Rkomi, Tananai, the Pinguini Tattici Nucleari, Lazza, Sfera Ebbasta, Salmo and Rondodasosa).

+Personal life

+In 2023, Mattei was hospitalised twice due to severe anxiety and panic attacks.